marturojt/art-gpt-chatbot/README.md

 There are a lot of examples and documentation about creating a bot using the bot father ([Botfather](https://t.me/botfather))

-Once you have the telegram bot key and openai key, you need to copy tje data.py.dist file and fill the file with your api keys.
-The connection info for MySQL server need to be in this file too.
+Once you have the telegram bot key and openai key, you need to copy the `config.ini.dist` file and fill the file with your API keys.
+The connection info for MySQL server needs to be in this file too.

 ### Installation